Crypto Taxes India 2026 – 30% Flat Tax, TDS and VDA Reporting

 Reporting: Schedule VDA

-Report crypto income in your ITR (Income Tax Return) under Schedule VDA.
+Report all crypto income in your ITR (Income Tax Return) under Schedule VDA.
 File by July 31 for most taxpayers (extended deadline: October 31).
+Every transaction belongs here.

 Foreign Crypto Exchanges